adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-3.md

 });
 ```

-1. ❎ `toBeDefined` is useless.
+1. 👎 `toBeDefined` is useless.
 This case can be covered basically by any tests on output
-2. ❎ Randomly select an attribute does not guarantee the program is correct
+2. 👎 Randomly select an attribute does not guarantee the program is correct
-3. ❎ `Horse` can be found as wrong only if the previous line is fixed - this is an inefficient tests
+3. 👎 `Horse` can be found as wrong only if the previous line is fixed - this is an inefficient test

 ---

-1. ✅ No need to explicitly assert something arbitrary
+1. 👍 No need to explicitly assert something arbitrary
-2. ✅ Cover the exit point ENTIRELY
+2. 👍 Cover the exit point ENTIRELY
-3. ✅ Instead of a single assertion, some libraries offer [soft assertion](https://playwright.dev/docs/test-assertions#soft-assertions).
+3. 👍 Instead of a single assertion, some libraries offer [soft assertion](https://playwright.dev/docs/test-assertions#soft-assertions).

 ## Effectiveness

 - Test only your own code
-- Ineffective tests do not improve any code coverage
+- Ineffective tests do not improve any code coverage (e.g. [ABC Metric](https://en.wikipedia.org/wiki/ABC_Software_Metric))

 ```typescript
 function getNotice(dateString: string) {